 - Kedron Valley Inn: Historic lodging in the heart of bucolic South Woodstock

 - The Lincoln Inn: Charming inn situated on six acres abutting the Ottauquechee

 - Sleep Woodstock: Convenient, comfortable lodging for a great price

 - And vacation rentals

 First thing’s first!
-Strap on your mask (required in the village), hop out of the car, breathe in that fresh mountain air, and stretch your legs with a brisk walk through Woodstock’s village – infused with an extra dose of charm thanks to the vibrant colors of fall foliage.
-Click here for a handy guide to ensure you’re visiting during the season’s peak!
+Strap on your mask (required in the village), hop out of the car, and stretch your legs with a brisk walk through Woodstock’s village – infused with an extra dose of charm thanks to the vibrant colors of fall foliage.